lilacyl/lilacyl/README.md

 - 👋 Hi, I’m Yinmeng, or You can call me Lilac @lilacyl
-- 💻 This github contains my personal project
+- 👀 I’m interested in software developement
 - 🗂 You can view my portfolio here https://lilacyl.github.io/ (currently still under development)
-- 👀 I’m interested in software developement
+- 🐱 Profile pic is my cat, she says hi
 - 📫 How to reach me: yinmeng2@illinois.edu

 <!---